Ghana’s political background

 Ghana is generally seen as a development aid success story.
 In 2000 the first democratic transition of power took place after successful elections and in 2012 power changed hands again.
 In 2000 the NDC – the party of former dictator Jerry Rawlings – peacefully handed over power to another established party: the NPP.
 The NPP subsequently won but in 2012 lost again to the NDC.
 There are four parties in parliament.
 The NDC and the NPP are the largest.
 The parties, in comparison to other African countries, are quite established and ideological.

-The approach of NIMD in Ghana
+NIMD’s approach in Ghana

 NIMD’s programme in Ghana ran from 2002 to 2018.
 The main focus was on facilitating interparty dialogue.
 Political parties were extremely acrimonious towards each other.
 The attitude was: the winner takes all, if you lose power you lose everything.
 This blocked any serious political progress.

 Under the programme’s guidance political leaders met and debated publicly for the first time.
 This led to an interparty dialogue platform that includes the party leadership of all parliamentary parties.
 The platform was facilitated by NIMD and local implementing partner organization, the Institute of Economic Affairs.
 The platform mainly focused on three areas: constitutional reform, electoral reform, and addressing excessive executive powers.
 The platform worked to move Ghana away from a so-called ‘Winner takes all” form of politics, where whoever wins the election has all the power without enough checks and balances.
 Under the platform’s guidance a transition of power act was drafted and passed into law.
 This makes for a much better democratic transition.